Eduardo Strausser

 Anna Ustynyuk

-Previously Resident Conductor of Teatro Sao Paolo from 2014 – 2016, Eduardo has become an experienced opera conductor and productions in Sao Paolo have included Elektra and Carlos Gomes´ Fosca, as well as performances of The Nutcracker with the Balé da Cidade de São Paulo and a Stefano Poda production of Mahler Symphony No.1.
+Previously Resident Conductor of Teatro Sao Paolo from 2014 – 2016, Eduardo has become an experienced opera conductor and productions in Sao Paolo have included Elektra and Carlos Gomes’ Fosca, as well as performances of The Nutcracker with Balé da Cidade de São Paulo and a Stefano Poda production of Mahler’s Symphony No.1.
+He is now based in Berlin but still returns home to Latin America for guest conducting.

 Show more

-Through his studies at the Zurich University of Arts, Eduardo developed an interest in works by contemporary composers and as well as working with the visionary Karlheinz Stockhausen.
-Also as a student he took part in the International Forum for Conductors at the Ferienkurse für Neue Musik in Darmstadt, where he had the chance to work closely with composers György Kurtág and Brian Ferneyhough.
+From a young age, Eduardo developed an interest in works by contemporary composers and during his studies he took part in courses with the visionary composer Karlheinz Stockhausen and attended the International Forum for Conductors at the Ferienkurse für Neue Musik in Darmstadt, where he had the chance to work closely with composers György Kurtág and Brian Ferneyhough.
+At the Zurich University of Arts he studied with Johannes Schlaefli.

-Eduardo has worked with a number of top soloists, including Isabelle Faust, Augustin Hadelich, Richard Galliano, Steven Osborne, Barnabas Kelemen and Sergei Krylov among others.
-A multi-linguist, Eduardo speaks eight languages fluently including; German, Italian, French, Spanish and Hebrew.
+Eduardo has worked with a number of top soloists, including Paul Lewis, Isabelle Faust, Augustin Hadelich, Richard Galliano, Cédric Tiberghien, Steven Osborne, Barnabas Kelemen and Sergei Krylov among others.
+A multi-linguist, Eduardo speaks eight languages fluently including German, Italian, French, Spanish and Hebrew.

 HarrisonParrott represents Eduardo Strausser for worldwide general management.